 It is also a requirement of joining the NZMCA that, a member certifies their Motor Caravan(s) or Caravan(s) against the current New Zealand Standard NZS 5465 and maintain this certification throughout the duration of their membership.
 For the avoidance of doubt, this rule only applies to members with a Motor Caravan(s).or Caravan(s).

 How Do I Certify My Vehicle?

-When you're ready to have your vehicle inspected contact one of our Self Containment Officers to arrange a suitable time and date.
-If your vehicle passes its inspection, the check-sheet will be sent to the National Office for recording and processing of your certification documents.
+If your Motor Caravan or Caravan passes its inspection, the check-sheet will be sent to the National Office for recording and processing of your certification documents.
 Please allow up to 5 working days from the receipt of the check-sheet.
 Certification is valid for 4 years unless the vehicle undergoes modifications or alterations to an item covered by the self containment certificate.
 In which case, it will need to be rechecked.